 At Chatham & Clarendon Grammar School we plan to identify the needs of students by considering the needs of the whole young person which will include not just the special educational needs of the young person.
-As of 2023 we will assess each student's current skills and attainment on entry using International Dyslexia Learning software.
-This will provide baseline literacy and numeracy data to provide early identification of students who may need extra support.
+As of 2024 we will liaise with the English department to identify those students who may have additional learning needs.
 In addition, we monitor the progress of all students 3 times a year to review their academic progress.
 Where progress is not sufficient, even if a special educational need has not been identified, we put in place extra support to enable the student to catch up.
-Initially these are delivered as part of Quality First Teaching (QFT) and at department level through clubs, lunchtime/afterschool support or 1:1 session.
+Initially these are delivered as part of Quality First Teaching (QFT) and at department level through clubs, lunchtime/ afterschool support or 1:1 session.
 These are delivered at the discretion of the departments involved.
-When appropriate, the IDL program will be used to provide short-term literacy and numeracy intervention.

 Many students join us with a SEN & D need already identified.
 These students' needs can be met through Quality First Teaching.
 To enable teachers to be fully informed of reasonable adjustments and strategies to support, these students will be added to the school Teacher Monitor List.
 This means they are easily identified and monitored.
-Basic needs and strategies to support will added to 'Quick note' on sims.
+Basic needs and strategies to support will be added to 'Quick note' on sims.
 This will enable staff to have a quick overview to enable reasonable adjustments as part of QFT without the need for a full profile in the first instance.

-Regular and rigorous tracking and continuous reflection on everyday practice, and the progress of students in their care enable teachers to identify students who are not making expected progress.
-Despite high quality teaching some students may continue to make inadequate progress in relation to their starting point and in these situations the school will be using the following model to ensure that any special Educational Needs are identified quickly.
+Regular and rigorous tracking and continuous reflection on everyday practice, and the progress of students in their care enable teachers to identify students who are not making the expected progress.
+Despite high quality teaching, some students may continue to make inadequate progress in relation to their starting point, and in these situations the school will be using the following model to ensure that any special Educational Needs are identified quickly.

 - 1. Classroom teacher, Head of House, Support staff identify an issue.
-At a class and department level the issue will be discussed, and class level interventions included as part of Quality First Teaching. - 2.
-Issues persist- log a SEN referral- Using a SEN referral form (currently updating).
+At a class and department level the issue will be discussed, and class level interventions included as part of Quality First Teaching. - Issues persist log a SEN referral using a SEN referral form (currently updating).
 Request may also be made at Head of House meetings direct to SENCO. - 3.
 SEN department observation.
 Identify need, and strategies to support.
 With parental permission- add to Teacher monitor register with information added to quick note.
 Teaching staff to be informed.
 Consideration can be given to a profile of need. - 4.
 If there is an improvement with these strategies, no further support is needed.
 Consultation with parent and student as to whether they remain on Teacher Monitor Register.
 If no improvement, screen using appropriate assessment tool. - 5.
 Need for SEN intervention identified at targeted level.
 See provision Map.
 Consider the possibility of advising parents to refer to GP/SPA if appropriate.
-Depending on intervention, student may be placed on SEN Support (K code) - 6.
-If no improvement/progress student to be place on SEN Support (K Code).
+Depending on intervention, student may be placed on SEN Support (K code). - 6.
+If no improvement/progress student to be placed on SEN Support (K Code).
 Meet to agree a personalised plan.
-Assess, plan, do, review cycle starts. - 7.
-If no improvement or additional advice is needed, refer to outside agencies such as LIFT, STLS, EWP team, SPA, Speech and Language, Early Help.
+Assess, plan, do, review cycle starts.

+- 7. If no improvement or additional advice is needed, refer to outside agencies such as LIFT, STLS, EWP team, SPA, Speech and Language, Early Help.
 Continue APDR cycle. - 8.
 If no improvement, consider EHCP or High Needs Funding.